intersystems-community/irisdemo-demo-htap/README.md

 This demo shows how InterSystems IRIS can ingest thousands of records per second while allowing for simultaneous queries on the data on the same cluster with very high performance for both ingestion and querying, and with low resource utilization.
 The demo works on a single IRIS instance or on an IRIS cluster on the cloud.

-The same demo can be run on SAP HANA, MySQL, and Amazon Aurora MySQL to compare performance and resource utilization in “apples-to-apples” comparisons.
+The same demo can be run on SAP HANA, MySQL, SqlServer and Amazon Aurora to compare performance and resource utilization in “apples-to-apples” comparisons.

 The architecture of the HTAP demo is shown below: